-The 2020 Master Plan continues in the same vein, detailing proposed initiatives across our business and operations designed to safeguard the growth of Brisbane Airport over the next five years and also over a twenty-year horizon.
+This Master Plan continues in the same vein, detailing proposed initiatives across our business and operations designed to safeguard the growth of Brisbane Airport over the next five years and also over a twenty-year horizon.
+This Preliminary Draft version of the 2020 Master Plan has been produced for public comment and we welcome feedback of all types from passengers, business partners and neighbours as we strive to continue the successful growth of Brisbane Airport.

-Gert-Jan de Graaff

-CEO, Brisbane Airport Corporation
+Gert-Jan De Graaff CEO, Brisbane Airport Corporation